stephenh/tessell/docs/viewgeneration.md

 Really, all of the key information about the view is right here.

-We can see what the `ui:field` bindable fields are (`heading`, `name`, `description`, and`submit`), and what their types are (`Element`, `gwt:TextBox`, `gwt:SubmitButton`).
+We can see what the `ui:field` bindable fields are (`heading`, `name`, `description`, and `submit`), and what their types are (`Element`, `gwt:TextBox`, `gwt:SubmitButton`).

 There is no reason a developer should have to manually copy this information over into 2 separate files (`ClientPresenter.Display` and `ClientView`).
 [DRY](http://c2.com/cgi/wiki?DontRepeatYourself).

-So `gwt-mpv` solves this with code generation.
+So gwt-mpv solves this with code generation.
 Not GWT compile-time/deferred-binding code generation, but programmer-time, click-the-button, the-IDE-sees-the-output code generation.

-By running `ant` or an Eclipse launch target, `gwt-mpv` will parse the `client.ui.xml` file and generate the interface, an implementation, and a stub for testing.
+By running `ant` or an Eclipse launch target (which Eclipse can run automatically on save), gwt-mpv will parse the `client.ui.xml` file and generate the interface, an implementation, and a stub for testing.

 Here is the interface (generated):

     public interface IsClientView extends IsWidget {
-        public Widget asWidget();

-        public void setDebugId(String baseDebugId);

         public IsElement heading();

         public IsTextBox name();